 But here’s a heads-up: you’ll have to familiarize yourself with a different set of employment benefits if you want to hire workers there.

-Companies in the UK must offer a specific set of employee benefits to remain compliant with UK labor laws.
-This is especially important for foreign employers of remote UK workers who may not be familiar with common benefits in the UK.
+Companies in the UK must offer an elaborate set of employee benefits to remain compliant with UK labor laws, and foreign employers of remote UK workers will have to offer the mandatory subsection of those benefits as well.

 Employees in the UK may only roll over a maximum of eight PTO days per year in most circumstances.
 Employees forced to take another kind of leave (such as long-term sick leave) may roll over up to 20 days.

 Employers are required to pay out unused PTO if an employee leaves during the middle of the year, up to the amount the employee has accrued during the current year.

 International businesses with UK workers can offer unlimited PTO, but they must ensure their employees take enough time off.
 Employers who do not track PTO for workers in their home country must track PTO for workers in the UK to remain compliant with UK law.

 UK employees may miss up to one week of work without needing to provide a doctor’s note, also called a “fit note.”
 After one week, however, the sick employee must provide the employer with a document from a doctor verifying the illness.

 Statutory sick pay, also known as long-term sick pay, provides workers with £109.40 per week (as of April 2023) and is paid by the employer.
 If the employee remains ill, the employer must pay statutory sick pay for a duration of up to 28 weeks.
 Employment contracts can extend this time period but cannot shorten it.